aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 * Conversion of HTML document from Web by its URL to MHTML document format
 * Conversion of Markdown file to HTML page

-* Downloading of HTML page from Web by its URL with its linked resources as single ZIP archive
-* Extraction of HTML fragments using XPath queries
-* Extraction of HTML fragments using CSS selectors
-* Extraction of all HTML document images in a ZIP archive
-* Merging HTML/XHTML templates with external data source; XML and JSON are supported as source data format
-* HTML page SEO analysis; returns JSON list of SEO warnings

 <a name="HowToUseSDK" />
 ## How to use the SDK?

 The complete source code is available in this repository folder.
 You can either use it directly in your project via source code or get [NuGet distribution](https://www.nuget.org/packages/Aspose.HTML-Cloud/) (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/htmlcloud/Available+SDKs#AvailableSDKs-.NET).